aluhrs/caching_proxy_server/README.md

         }
 ```

-Extra TODOs:
+Possible Enhancements:
-1) Use Net::HTTP for automated integration testing.
+Test hitting the server by using Net::HTTP for automated integration testing.